 Meaningful discussion is an exchange of thoughts and ideas, and it is a team effort.
 When people feel like a discussion has gone well, it is because they feel like they have been seen, heard, and understood; have had the opportunity to learn from the others in the room; and have made some headway on an issue that is meaningful to them.
 Discussions are unscripted and, consequently, unpredictable.
 The purpose of this workshop is to give discussion leaders confidence by addressing key issues to becoming an effective discussion leader and a good participant.

 Pathways to College

 Choosing a college should reflect our trust in God’s purposes for our lives.
 But all too often our trust in God falters in these critical decisions, and our choices align with the world rather than with the Bible.
 If families aren’t careful, students can lose their freedom by taking on massive college debt, enrolling in programs that overpromise and underdeliver, and parents may give their children over to college faculty who may lack the skills to mentor young minds.
-Dr. Eliot Grasso has over a decade of college teaching and administrative experience in America and Europe and currently serves as the Provost of Gutenberg College in Eugene.
+Dr. Eliot Grasso has over a decade of college teaching and administrative experience in America and Europe and currently serves as the Vice President of Gutenberg College in Eugene.
 In this talk, he will give families the tools and questions they need to think clearly about the college-selection process so that college decisions can be made with confidence and understanding.

 History and Culture